top of page

 OR4 0 | NOR4 0 | XNOR4 0

-With the MUX4 project configured on the Community board, we will demonstrate that this circuit can be used as a universal 2-input logic gate.
+With the MUX4 project configured on the C-Board, we will demonstrate that this circuit can be used as a universal two-input logic gate.

 In the first row of the table below, we have three MUX4s with different input configurations.
-Note that by keeping the inputs e0, e1, e2, and e3 static, the MUX4 circuit behaves like a truth table, with the inputs A and B being the indices of this table.
+Notice that by keeping the inputs e0, e1, e2, and e3 static, the MUX4 circuit behaves like a truth table, with inputs A and B serving as the indices of this table.
 In the example below, there are three MUX4 configurations.
-Each configuration functions as a 2-input logic gate, namely, AND, OR, and XOR, respectively.
-In the last row of the table, we show the functioning of the corresponding MUX4 configurations on the Community board.
+Each configuration functions as a two-input logic gate: AND, OR, and XOR, respectively.
+In the last row of the table, we see the operation of these respective MUX4 configurations on the C-Board.

 Note that the multiplexer circuit can be used to implement any type of logic gate.
-It is for this reason that programmable logic circuits, such as those found in FPGAs and CPLDs, use it as the basic cell.
+This is why programmable logic circuits, such as those found in FPGAs and CPLDs, use it as the base cell.

 Conclusion

 Congratulations!
 You have just prototyped a digital circuit without using FPGAs.
-With the help of the Community virtual board and the Pitanga programmable chip, you have gained experience in designing multiplexers in Verilog.
-In the end, you were able to create more complex multiplexers and understand the importance of multiplexers in the design of programmable logic circuits, such as CPLDs and FPGAs.
+With the help of the Pitanga Virtual Board and the Pitanga vPLD, you gained the experience of designing multiplexers in Verilog.
+In the end, you successfully developed more complex multiplexers and understood the importance of multiplexers in the design of programmable logic circuits, such as CPLDs and FPGAs.

 Comments